 How Do You Help Pickleball Players?

-I design and deliver personalized Pickleball Development Plans for women and men seeking to improve and advance to the next skill level.
-I also customize practice sessions with players who want to workout with an advanced 4.0+ player and develop control, consistency, and confidence.
-I also teach the fundamentals of pickleball to beginners and work with players seeking to improve doubles play.
-Finally, I help players prepare for and obtain a skill-level rating through IPTPA, the International Pickleball Teaching Professional Association.
+I design and deliver Skill Level Improvement Plans for women and men who have a goal to advance their skill-level rating (e.g., move from 3.0 to 3.5 or 3.5 to 4.0).
+I also customize drill and practice sessions for players who want to workout with a 4.5 rated teaching professional.
+I also teach pickleball to newcomers and coach players seeking to improve doubles or singles performance.
+And, I help players prepare for and obtain an official skill rating through IPTPA, the International Pickleball Teaching Professional Association.

 How Do You Protect the Safety of Players?

-Coach Mark’s #1 priority is the safety of every student and client.
+Coach Mark’s #1 priority is the safety of every client.
 This includes making sure court surfaces are playable and stopping play when balls come onto the court.
 And because of Covid-19, Coach Mark adheres to all rules established by local health authorities as well as facility managers of the venues where coaching is conducted.
-To further mitigate risk, Coach Mark prefers to work one-on-one with clients or in small groups of two to four, but no more than eight.
+To further mitigate risk, Coach Mark primarily works one-on-one with clients or in small groups not to exceed eight players.
+And yes, Coach Mark received both shots of the Pfizer Covid-19 vaccine in April of 2021.

 What Coaching and Consulting Services Do You Offer?